aws/aws-cdk/packages/aws-cdk-lib/aws-route53/README.md

   },
 });

-// You can also add a new Location to an existing CidrCollection
+// You can also add a new Location to an existing CidrCollection.
 // Ensure all locations for the same record set name and type are part of the same CIDR collection to guarantee consistent routing. const record2 = new route53.ARecord(this, 'ARecordIpBased2', {
   zone: myZone,